Extending the Leader-First Follower Structure for Bearing-only Formation Control on Directed Graphs: Extending the LFF Structure

 \begin{definition} A directed graph is an \emph{ordered LFF graph} (OLFF) if \begin{itemize} \item[$i$)] there is a vertex with no outgoing edges, denoted as the \emph{leader}, assigned the label $v_1$; \item[$ii$)] there is a vertex with only one outgoing edge pointing to the leader, denoted as the \emph{first follower} assigned the label $v_2$; \item[$iii$)] every vertex $v_i$ other than the leader and the first follower has at least two outgoing edges, pointing to vertices with indices smaller that $i$. \end{itemize} \end{definition}

+Returning to the example in Figure \ref{fig:ex1_tf_2}, we see that this graph is OLFF.
 When considering the BOFC for directed graphs \eqref{eqn:law_di} over ordered LFF graphs, we reveal that it is still possible to express the dynamics in a cascade form.
 Indeed, for OLFF graphs, the dynamics for each agent can be expressed as

 where we have that agent $i$ only requires information from agents with indices $j < i$.

 Similar to Assumption \ref{asp:1dof_fc}, an assumption on the target bearing formation is required for Problem (\ref{prob.formationcontrol}).